How to Clean and Maintain Leather Car Seats for Longevity and Luxury

 Step 8: Condition the Leather

-After cleaning, it's essential to condition the leather to keep it soft and supple.
-Apply a small amount of leather conditioner to a clean, dry cloth and rub it evenly onto the seats.
-Allow it to absorb for the recommended time (usually 10-15 minutes), then buff the seats with a clean, dry cloth to remove any excess conditioner.
+Apply leather conditioner to a clean cloth and rub evenly over the seats.
+Allow it to absorb for 10–15 minutes, then buff with a dry cloth to remove excess.
+Conditioning maintains suppleness and prevents cracking.

-For added protection against future spills and stains, consider applying a leather protection product according to the manufacturer's instructions.
+For added protection against spills, stains, and UV damage, apply a leather protection product per the manufacturer’s instructions.
+This adds a long-lasting barrier that keeps leather looking new.

 Step 10: Regular Maintenance